Food Allergens Policy

 - You should make yourself known to a member of the service staff to communicate clearly your food allergy.
 Information regarding your food allergy will be known to the Kitchen if you have passed on this information and have signed in for the meal.

 - For student breakfast and lunch, you should only eat the food on offer if you are content that the person you have informed about your food allergy has clearly understood everything you have communicated.

 What should guests attending conferences and events do?

-Advise the organiser about your food allergy as early as possible before you arrive at the College.
+Advise the organiser about your food allergy as early as possible before you arrive at the College, using the form provided.

 At food service, you should check the Data Allergy Sheet on display.
 If you are allergic to a food that is not on the regulatory list, it will not be included on the Data Allergy Sheet provided.

 You should make yourself known to a member of the service staff to communicate clearly your food allergy.
 It is advisable to give the College staff a clearly written or typed card with the foods you need to avoid.

 You should only eat the food on offer if you are content that the person you have informed about your food allergy has clearly understood everything you have communicated.